 - get another U.S. employer to sponsor him/her,

 - change to another type of non-immigrant status, or

 Yes, most H-1B visa holders may go to school.
 However, the H-1B visa-holder must maintain the terms of his/her employment.

 Typically no. Most H-1B visa-holders may leave and return to the U.S. anytime prior to the visa expiring.

 Under the current administration, however, foreign nationals can never be totally certain that the U.S. will allow them back in after they leave.
-H-1B visa-holders are advised travel with all the documents they showed Customs and Borders Protection when they initially came into the U.S.
+H-1B visa-holders are advised to travel with all the documents they showed Customs and Borders Protection when they initially came into the U.S.

 Call a California immigration attorney…

 Do you need a work visa in California?
-Phone our California immigration attorneys for a FREE phone meeting.
+Phone our California immigration attorneys for a free phone meeting.
 We will investigate the matter to see if you qualify for a visa, and then we will help you through the visa application process so the process is as rapid and painless as possible.